 - 5. Generally, a taxpayer seeking review of an assessing official's determination has the burden of proof.
-Indiana Code § 6-1.1-15-17.2 creates an exception to that general rule and assigns the burden of proof to the assessor in two circumstances-where the assessment under appeal represents an increase of more than 5% over the prior year's assessment, or where it is above the level determined in a taxpayer's successful appeal of the prior year's assessment.
+Ind.
+Code § 6-1.1-15-17.2 creates an exception to that general rule and assigns the burden of proof to the assessor in two circumstances-where the assessment under appeal represents an increase of more than 5% over the prior year's assessment, or where it is above the level determined in a taxpayer's successful appeal of the prior year's assessment.
 I.C. § 6-1.1-15-17.2(b), (d).
 If the assessor has the burden of proof and fails to meet it, the assessment reverts to the previous year's level or to another amount shown by probative evidence.
-I.C. § 6-1.1-15-17.2(b). - 6.
-Because the assessment did not change between 2012 and 2013 and actually decreased between 2015 and 2016, Nowacki has the burden of proof.
+See I.C. § 6-1.1-15-17.2(b). - 6.
+Because the assessment did not change between 2012 and 2013 or 2016 and 2017, Nowacki bears the burden of proof for both years under appeal.